google/libphonenumber/README.md

 demo](http://rawgit.com/googlei18n/libphonenumber/master/javascript/i18n/phonenumbers/demo-compiled.html)
 may be run at various tags; this link will take you to `master`.

-# Code
+# Java code

-To include the code in your application, either integrate with Maven (see [wiki](http://github.com/googlei18n/libphonenumber/wiki) or download the latest jars from the [Maven repository](http://repo1.maven.org/maven2/com/googlecode/libphonenumber/libphonenumber/).
+To include the Java code in your application, either integrate with Maven (see [wiki](http://github.com/googlei18n/libphonenumber/wiki)) or download the latest jars from the [Maven repository](http://repo1.maven.org/maven2/com/googlecode/libphonenumber/libphonenumber/).